 As soon as your certificate has been ordered, there are 3 ways of verifying your domain(s).
-The standard (and quickest) way of verifying one or more domains is making use of Email Verification.
+The standard (and quickest) way of verifying one or more domains is by making use of Email Verification.
 Other methods include DNS (CNAME) verification or HTTP File Upload.

-To verify your domains via email, first select one of the available verification email addresses and make sure you have access to the associated email inbox.
+To verify your domains via email, first, select one of the available verification email addresses and make sure you have access to the associated email inbox.
 Typically, you will be able to choose between the following types of email addresses for your specific domain:

 After making your selection and clicking "Next Step", an email carrying a domain verification code as well as a link to a separate domain verification page will be sent to the selected email address.

 To finalize the verification of your domain, simply grab your domain verification key, click the "Go To Verification Page" button to get to the verification page and submit your domain verification key.

 Another way of verifying one or multiple domains is DNS (CNAME) Verification.
 When navigating to the domain verification page and choosing DNS (CNAME) as your verification method, you will receive a unique CNAME record consisting of two parts:

 - Name: This is the name-part of your CNAME record.